JDsProjects/asuna_api/DOCUMENTATION.md

 A pre formatted list of the users name history in reversed order

 Please note this is heavily based on the sra wrapper code the mcUser object itself is the exact same as that api however with TimeChangedAt added.

+## Mcuser.datetime_history
+This returns the dictionary but as a list of datetime objects